MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ms.localizationpriority: high
 ---

-# Bulk deploy new Microsoft Teams desktop client
+# Bulk deploy the new Microsoft Teams client

 >[!Note]
 >**Coming soon:** The Bulk deploy feature will be released mid July 2023.